-Just like DataflowExecutor, ParallelExecutor does steps 3-5 at runtime.
-One big difference is that it creates a ThreadPool for each backend for parallel execution (ThreadPool is supposed to have multiple threads, however for now, it can have only one thread).
-Multiple operations ready to execute can be executed in different backends at the same time, which could lead to some performance gain.
+Just like DataflowExecutor, ParallelExecutor does step 3-5 at runtime.
+One big difference is that it creates a ThreadPool for each backend for parallel execution(ThreadPool is supposed to have multiple threads, however for now, it can have only one thread).
+As we know that there may be multiple operations ready to execute, and those can be executed in different backends at the same time which could lead some performance gain.